+Feeling jealous all the time?
 At some point, even if you’re one of the most secure people on the planet and you’re completely comfortable with who you are, you may have been plagued by feelings of insecurity, anxiety, worry, anger or fear about losing a person that you love.

 Although these feelings may come sometimes, they can be shaken off with some genuine love and kind words from the person who’s important to you.
 Or even simply spending quality time with that person could just do the trick.